 - 1/4 cup cava (or any dry sparkling wine)

-Using a blender or food processor, blend your berries and vinegar together until there are no berry chunks left, then strain using a sieve or metal coffee filter... this will make sure you won’t be picking berry seeds out of your teeth later.
+Mix your berry juice & vinegar together, then strain using a sieve or metal coffee filter... this will make double sure you won’t be picking berry seeds out of your teeth later.

 In a small bowl, combine all ingredients and place in an airtight container for at least four hours (this will allow the shallots to pickle slightly) before serving alongside a tray of freshly shucked oysters.